mui/mui-x/docs/data/data-grid/server-side-data/index.md

 ### Disable cache

-To disable the caching on the server-side data, pass `null` to the `unstable_dataSourceCache` prop.
+To disable the data source cache, pass `null` to the `unstable_dataSourceCache` prop.

 ```tsx
 <DataGridPro